dansholds/grapple-comps-min/content/posts/15085-compnet-austin-winter-championship-2024.md

 Interested in collaborating with us and contributing to developing a fantastic tournament experience for participants, coaches, and families?
 Click here to submit your tournament staff application.

-Date: Sunday, February, 18th, 2024
+Date- Sunday, February, 18th, 2024

-The gates open at 8:00 am, and the tournament begins at 9:00 am.
+The gates open at 8-00 am, and the tournament begins at 9-00 am.
 A detailed event schedule will be released a few days prior to the tournament.

-Venue: Jack C. Hays High School
+Venue- Jack C. Hays High School

 4800 Jack C Hays Trail, Buda, TX 78610